-- By soaking the pasta in hot water instead of boiling it separately, you save yourself the need to bring a second pot of water to a boil.
+- By soaking the pasta in hot water instead of boiling it separately, this recipe comes together in only one pan.

-- Folding in cubes of mozzarella cheese into the pasta ensures gooey pockets of cheese with each bite.
+- Folding cubes of mozzarella into the pasta ensures gooey pockets of cheese with each bite.

 - Two types of cheese—low-moisture mozzarella and grated Parmigiano-Reggiano—bring great texture and flavor to the finished casserole.